 Our vocations pamphlet with more detailed information about the Conventual Franciscan Order, discernment, and application requirements.

-To express your interest in discerning a vocation with the Conventual Franciscan Friars, please contact our Vocations Promoter Br.
+To express your interest in discerning a vocation with the Conventual Franciscan Friars, please contact our Vocation Director Br.
 Bernard Mary, who would be glad to receive your inquiry and will reply as soon as possible.